 More than a human species, or a more than human species?

 Future (but predictable) technologies such as the strengthening human, uploading cerebral or artificial intelligence (AI) they could produce technological forms of new human and animal species that do not yet exist today.

-Who among us wants to improve the human condition (slowing down or stopping aging, improving intelligence and mood, enhancing the body) could create a 'strand' leading to new species.
+Who among us wants to improve the human condition (slowing or stopping aging, improving intelligence and mood, strengthening the body) could create a 'strand' that leads to new species.

-It is clear that there are also people who reject things of this kind on principle, and also by virtue of this this separation will take place, which we could define as of another kind.
+It is clear that there are also people who reject things like this on principle, and also by virtue of this this separation will occur, which we could define as being of another kind.

 From one kingdom to another

 I mentioned a frontier technology: that of brain scan to transfer consciousness to another medium, or send it online to a cloud.

 If we could achieve it (having a huge time ahead and without dying out for other causes) we could even go beyond speciation, moving from the animal kingdom to the “mineral” one.

 There are many reasons why someone might want to do this: to increase the chances of immortality, to acquire incredible computational abilities, to evolve in new ways.

 It is unlikely, however, that humanity will remain the only intelligent species on the planet.
 Artificial intelligence is advancing rapidly, and many experts think it could become sentient this century or sooner (some even think it already is).